Donserio/simple_shell/README.md

 A simple UNIX command interpreter
 ## Description :speech_balloon:

-**Shellby** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
+**hsh** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.

 ### Invocation :running: